htcondor/htcondor/docs/grid-computing/grid-universe.rst

 under heavy load, the system can become non-responsive, and a variety of problems can occur.

-HTCondor’s Grid Monitor temporarily replaces these jobmanagers.
+HTCondor's Grid Monitor temporarily replaces these jobmanagers.
 It is named the Grid Monitor, because it replaces the monitoring (polling) duties previously done by jobmanagers.
-When the Grid Monitor runs, HTCondor attempts to start a single process to poll all of a user’s jobs at a given gatekeeper.
+When the Grid Monitor runs, HTCondor attempts to start a single process to poll all of a user's jobs at a given gatekeeper.
 While a job is waiting in the queue, but not yet running, HTCondor shuts down the associated jobmanager, and instead relies on the Grid Monitor to report changes in status.
 The jobmanager